EXCLUSIVE-Verizon eyes roughly $100 bln bid for Verizon Wireless stake

 Verizon, benefiting from record low interest rates as well as its own strong stock price, is confident that the company can raise about $50 billion of bank financing, the sources said.
 It plans to pay for the rest of the deal with its own shares, they added.
 The sources asked not to be named because the discussions are confidential.

-Verizon's board is expected to discuss details of a potential Verizon Wireless buyout next week at a scheduled meeting which will be held ahead of the company's annual shareholder meeting, one of the sources said.
+Verizon's board is expected to discuss details of a potential Verizon Wireless buyout next week at a regularly scheduled meeting being held ahead of the company's annual shareholder meeting, one of the sources said.

 Verizon spokesman Bob Varettoni declined to comment, but pointed to the U.S. telephone company's statement earlier this month, in which it said it would be a willing buyer of Vodafone's share of their Verizon Wireless venture.

-For Verizon Communications, which relies on the Verizon Wireless operations for growth, taking full ownership would give it much more flexibility as a result of the cash generated from the wireless business.
+Taking full ownership would give Verizon, which is reliant on the Verizon Wireless operations for growth, a lot more flexibility with the cash generated from the wireless business.

-New Street analyst Jonathan Chaplin said he expected Vodafone to demand more, but $100 billion was a good starting point.

-"This is a good time for both sides to think seriously about a transaction.
-Vodafone's probably never going to get a better multiple than now," Chaplin said.
-"The growth rate (for Verizon Wireless) probably has to slow over time particularly as Sprint and T-Mobile USA and AT&T improve."

 Verizon came close to doing a deal in 2004, when Vodafone tried to buy AT&T Wireless but lost the auction to Cingular.
 That deal would have allowed Vodafone to bring its brand across the Atlantic and would have required it to sell its 45 percent stake in Verizon Wireless.

-If a deal were to happen now, it would come at a time when the telecommunications industry has recently seen a fresh round of consolidation attempts.
+Any deal now, if it were to happen, would come at a time when the telecommunications industry has seen a fresh round of consolidation attempts.
 MetroPCS Communications Inc shareholders voted on Wednesday to approve a merger with No.4 U.S. wireless service provider T-Mobile USA, a unit of Deutsche Telekom AG.

 Meanwhile, Dish Network Corp, the No.2 U.S. satellite TV provider, last week offered to buy wireless service provider Sprint Nextel Corp for $25.5 billion in cash and stock, challenging a proposed deal between Sprint and Japan's SoftBank Corp.